ExclamationLabs/connector-grafana/README.md

 * The connector configuration is specified in the user interface
-* The connector supports 3 types related to Grafana.
-These are Users, Organizations, and Datasources.
-There is a provision to update Dashboards which has not been implemented.
+* The connector supports 4 Object types related to Grafana.
+These are Users, Organizations, Datasources, and Dashboards.
+* There is a provision to create or update Dashboards when a data source is created or updated.
 * A User can be associated with one or more Grafana Organizations.
 * A Grafana Organization may be associated with one or more DataSources such as Grafana Loki
 * The connector can Create, Update, Delete and Search Grafana Users.
 These users can be added or removed from a Grafana Organization.
 * The connector can Create Update, Delete and Search Grafana Organizations.
 * The connector can Create, Update, Delete, and Retrieve information about Grafana Datasources.
+* The connector can Create, Update, Delete, and Retrieve information about Grafana DataSources
-* The connector supports automatic creation of Grafana Data Sources through Configuration
+* The connector supports automatic updates of Grafana Dashboards through a Configuration setting when an organization is imported.
 * The connector supports automatic creation of a Grafana Dashboard when a Data Source is created.
 This is done through a Dashboard template defined in the  connector configuration.
-* A dashboard created by this connector will become the home dashboard for Grafana
+* A dashboard created by this connector can become the home dashboard for a Grafana Organization when the default dashboard template is used.

 # 3	Getting Started